brightspot/react-examples/marked-text/README.md

 # Marked Text

 Marked Text is a JSON representation of a Brightspot rich-text-editor (RTE) field, which allows authors to combine plain text, formatting, and embedded objects like images and videos.
-Marked Text contains all the metadata for rich-text objects and is structure to account for nested tags, represented cleanly without prior knowledge of the entire state.
+Marked Text contains all the metadata for rich-text objects and is structured to account for nested tags, represented cleanly without prior knowledge of the entire state.
 This makes it well-suited to the GraphQL ecosystem.

 While this flattened data structure is an asset, it requires handling to render on any front-end and to be customized for greater flexibility.
 Brightspot developed the [Marked Text Library](#brightspots-marked-text-library), which provides a solution for handling and rendering Marked Text along with the ability to customize its appearance and functionality.